hjortmar/lfgbuddy/README.md

      - Clicking "Wihpser who?" will also show a reason explaining why a player was not captured into the whisper queue.
    - By default, the addon is only able to send a message to a player once every 10 minutes to avoid being a nuissance.
    - Click "Pause" if you want the addon to stop sending messages.
-   - Click "Reset" if you want the stop and clear the whisper queue.

 ## 🖼️ Screenshots
 ![Main](images/lfgbuddimg3.png)